liyi5895/collaborative-editor/memory-bank/activeContext.md

 2. **Enhance AI Suggestions**: Improve the AI suggestion system to provide more relevant and helpful suggestions
 3. **User Authentication**: Add user authentication and authorization
 4. **UI Improvements**: Enhance the user interface with better styling and user experience
+5. **Add More LLM Models**: Expand the available models in the dropdown menu

 ### Medium-term Tasks
 1. **Database Integration**: Replace in-memory storage with a proper database